rparin/Sudoku/README.md

 ⚠️ **Note:** Before you are able to run the game, ensure you have downloaded the assets folder and that it is located in the same folder as Sudoku.exe

-1. To run the game navigate to the file Sudoku.exe and run the executable
+1. To run the game navigate to the file _Sudoku.exe_ located in the release folder and run the executable

 ## Technologies